top of page

 Lifestyle Changes for Better Brain Health

-Writer's picture: for social goodsfor social goods
+for social goods

 Although the research involved a relatively small group of 49 participants, it provides encouraging evidence that our daily habits, including what we eat, how active we are, and the way we manage stress, can play a key role in brain health.